Saturday, October 9, 2021

 The first segment of walkway that we encountered was the Hanseatic Walk, named for the Hanseatic League.
 It was a 12th-century confederation of merchants and guilds that dominated wartime trade routes in the North Sea and Baltic Sea.
 Their medieval cities remained omnipotent for centuriesgranting toll-free/tax-free treatment and privileges for their members and affiliates.
 The headquarters of the monopoly was in London, and its power spanned from Portugal and Italy to Poland and Russia.
 Famously, the Dutch penetrated the League in 1441, which was a boon to the Netherlands' trade and banking.
 In 1597, Queen Elizabeth expelled the League from London.
 It unravelled in the 1680s, due to infighting.
 Three German cities are still officially known as Hanseatic Cities.

-Some parts seemed deserted and "sketchy", yet we remained confident of safety and walked through them.
+Some parts seemed deserted and "sketchy", yet we remained confident of our safety and walked through them.

 It was especially dismal at Broken Wharf, when repair closures along the embankment forced us to enter a desolate tunnel by Upper Thames Street.
 We hesitated, checked Google Maps, and proceeded.